Call for Artistic Creations:

 Evaluation procedure

-The applications will be reviewed by a curation team, which will be comprised of Volt-Age administration and outside arts staff.
-The applications will be assessed for their artistic merit, as well as their connection to the theme, to electrification, and to the Volt-Age mission.
+Applications will be reviewed by a curation team made up of Volt-Age administrators and external arts professionals.
+Submissions will be evaluated for artistic merit, as well as their connection to the theme and the Volt-Age mission.

 Awards